Early childhood plays a critical role in later school success.

 Improving children’s outcomes through group-based prenatal and pediatric healthcare.

-An early language program powered by “talk pedometer” technology.
+Improving early language skills through “talk pedometer” technology.

 Generating knowledge to help parents support children’s early language development.